Plantoidz/pLLantoid/README.md

 python3 util/config_modes.py

 3. Launch a PLLantoid test mode, such as chatter.py or conversation.py.
-The functions in embodiment.py will handle characters, audio reognition, prompt maangement, and audio synthesis to assigned audio channels, allowing you to converse and interact with your AI-generated characters.
+The functions in embodiment.py will handle characters, audio recognition, prompt manangement, and audio synthesis routed to assigned audio channels, allowing you to converse and interact with your AI-generated characters.

 4. To view or edit character profiles, navigate to: characters/character.json